 DAVIDE AGOSTINO FINCO (Substitute)

-In the first week of the second semester
+First week second semester

 Oral exam.
 For further details see below "assessment methods".

 The oral exam will deal with the course topics.
-Students will be asked to read, translate the Old English text(s) analysed during the course and to comment on its/their linguistic features.
-Further questions will deal with Old English language, literature, history and culture, as well as on the text, which the candidate has chosen to complete his/her preparation.
+Students will be asked to read, translate the Old German text(s) analysed during the course and to comment on its/their linguistic features.
+Further questions will deal with Old German language, literature, history and culture, as well as on the text, which the candidate has chosen to complete his/her preparation.
 The evaluation will not only take into account the student’s knowledge and understanding of the course topics (class notes, syllabus, bibliography and other materials on the platform Aulaweb), but also his/her ability to use appropriate language and specific terminology.
 Evaluation in marks out of thirty.

 Students with ASD certification, disability or other special educational needs are advised to contact the teacher at the beginning of the course to agree on teaching and examination methods that take into account individual learning methods and provide suitable compensatory tools.